• Skip to main content

 Hoisin Beef Bowl

-Jump to Recipe Jump to Video
+Jump to Recipe

 This Hoisin Beef Bowl has to be my family’s favourite chinese style beef.
 It’s flavourful and comforting and the fresh, crunchy salad makes a welcome change to cooked vegetables.
 It’s SO easy to chow down this meal in minutes.
 And even with the three separate parts to this bowl, you can still get it on the table within 40 minutes.

-Hoisin Beef Bowl - Family Meals 2
+Hoisin Beef Bowl - family meals

 This beef bowl is super adaptable for different family members.
 You can make it more grown up with spring onions which really finish the bowl off perfectly, and a sprinkling of sesame seeds too if you like.
 For younger children and fussy eaters, you can serve it without the toppings.
 Using mince beef is also great for little ones, particularly those who struggle with chunks of beef.
 I’ll tell you how to tweak & serve to younger children and babies below.